bayleedev/terminal-profile-manager/readme.md

 #### List

 ~~~
-tpm list            # List all locally installed themes
+tpm list            # List all locally installed profile
-tpm list --remote   # List themes that can be installed
+tpm list --remote   # List profile that can be installed
 ~~~

 #### Use

 ~~~
-tpm use Grass           # Use the grass theme in the current window
+tpm use Grass           # Use the grass profile in the current window
 tpm use Grass --all     # Use the grass them in all terminal windows
 tpm use Grass --default # Use Grass, and set it as the default for new terminals
 ~~~